ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Chairs are open to discussion on how to make progress in the remaining two hours.
 No objection to returning to the issues list for the vocabulary.
 Sebastian asks for a clarification of the meaning of opt-in, signalling for training or grant.
 He's asking that we touch on how to use this vocabulary in an opt-in fashion.

 Mark notes that the intent is to create an abstract vocabulary and serialization that can express either opt-in or opt-out.
-Martin notes that this system does not have authorization, so that some of the usual parts of those systems are not presenting (no binding to identy, or to link that identity to the content).
+Martin notes that this system does not have authorization, so that some of the usual parts of those systems are not presenting (no binding to identity, or to link that identity to the content).
 Martin discusses how the one-bit privacy control system works as a generic expression of preference.
 He thinks that what we get will reflect that sort of an approach.

 Glenn Deen notes that he has advocated on the list for an opt-in use case, and that there are some legal frameworks in which a positive signal may be required.
 Ted pointed to a previous discussion about the difference commercial=no and non-commercial=yes.
 Because those are not a perfect inverse, we have to acknowledge that we will have some signals that have some overlap, and that's a natural complexity of supporting both.
 Martin then walked through the example he and Alissa discussed in chat yesterday.
 Sonia wants to clarify whether we are producing preferences that are useful in specific jurisdictions or a signal that is generally useful independent of the jurisdictions.
 She notes that there are no jurisdictions that require opt-in, and she expressed concern that the added complexity that would arise in any system that used both.